LayrTeam/Engineering-Career-Framework/README.md

 We are a highly collaborative organization that relies on a competition of ideas.
 It will be your ideas, the data you bring to back those ideas, and your contributions that will dictate your progress with our company; not your tenure or title.
 This framework is not meant to dictate a hierarchy or a reporting structure.
 We are all accountable to our customers and shareholders for the best possible results.
 We are all responsible for supporting each other as we work together to create the best possible experience for our customers.

 This framework is also not intended to shut down debate about how we can deliver better results for our customers.
 All opinions are worth hearing, and those opinions backed up by data will be the ones worth acting on.
 If you have an opinion about how we can deliver better results for our clients, and you have the data to back it up, it doesn't matter what role you play in our organization.
 Likewise, your role in the company does not give your opinion more weight than those backed by data.

+Finally, this framework is not a message to the team to "level up or be fired."
+Yes, our default expectation is that every team member is working to level up their skills every quarter to be a better, more valuable team member.
+However, those improvements, may not be directly inline with moving up to the next level in your designation.

+Sometimes they may be designed to plan a move to a different designation.
+Other times they may be strategically important improvements that help the company achieve a result but are not critical to leveling up.
+Yet other times, rock solid team members may have no interest in leveling up but want to acquire other skills that can help them more enjoy their work.

+Then, there are sometimes, there are good reasons to not pursue any improvements at all.
+Life happens and when it does it can make it challenging to do anything other than just getting through the day.
+Sick family members, natural disasters, and other dynamics outside of someone's control mean that all they can do is get through the day.

 # Systems, Roles, Dimensions, Levels
 The framework is composed of different systems, each of which is critical to delivering business value for our customers.